Title: Portraits of signers of the Declaration of Independence

 Robert Treat Paine was born March 11, 1731 on School Street, Boston, near the site of Old City Hall, and was baptized at the Old South Church by Reverend Thomas Prince.
-He was the fourth of five children of Reverend Thomas Paine, Harvard College 1717, pastor of the Congregational church at Weymouth, Massachusetts, and Eunice Treat, daughter of Reverend Samuel Treat, Harvard College 1669, and Abigail Willard.
+He was the fourth of five children of Reverend Thomas Paine, Harvard College 1717, who was the pastor of the Congregational church at Weymouth, Massachusetts, and his wife Eunice Treat, daughter of Reverend Samuel Treat, Harvard College 1669, and Abigail Willard.

 Paine has an impressive family history in the old world as well as the new.
 Through his great-grandmother Rebecca Winslow he was reportedly descended from William the Conqueror, Charlemagne, Alfred the Great and Magna Carta Baron Saire de Quincy.
 It is now believed that Robert Treat Paine’s great grandfather Thomas Paine of Yarmouth and Eastham, Cape Cod, a millwright prominent in community and colony affairs and born in 1612, emigrated from England in 1635 with his wife Elizabeth and was the son of Queens College Cambridge-educated vicar Thomas Payne of Hernhill, Kent, whose family hailed from Great Yarmouth, Norfolk, in East Anglia.